-Woo woo workshops, woman’s circles, transformational coach, spiritual sister circles and womb women gatherings seem to be the ‘thing’ right now.
+Woo woo workshops, woman’s circles, transformational rituals, spiritual sister circles and womb women gatherings seem to be the ‘thing’ right now.

 And these are fantastic and great and can be life changing….

 And you may ask yourself, what’s so hard about facilitating them?

 Spiritual rituals are eeeeasy, right?